Hypercubers/hypercubing.xyz/docs/leaderboards/rules.md

 - Macros are **not** allowed.
 - Piece filters are allowed.
 - All speedsolves require video evidence, such as a screen recording.
+    - The video must include scrambling the puzzle.
+When using Hyperspeedcube, the statusbar must be visible with the text "Scrambled fully."
     - A timer with precision of 0.01 seconds or better must be visible on the screen during the solve.
 Timers built into the puzzle software are preferred.
     - Inspection time must not exceed 60 seconds.
 In other words, the solve timer must be started within 60 seconds of the puzzle being completely scrambled.
 - If using keyboard controls: